The Commonplace

 0.18

 Gendered perceptions of AI's social and ethical consequences, rather than access or capability, are the primary drivers of unequal GenAI adoption.
-Adoption Rate negative medium Primary drivers of unequal GenAI adoption (relative contribution of perceptions vs access/capability)
+Adoption Rate negative Primary drivers of unequal GenAI adoption (relative contribution of perceptions vs access/capability)

 0.18

 Unequal GenAI adoption has implications for productivity, skill formation, and economic inequality in an AI-enabled economy.
-Inequality negative low Implied downstream outcomes: productivity, skill formation, economic inequality (speculative consequences)
+Inequality negative Implied downstream outcomes: productivity, skill formation, economic inequality (speculative consequences)

 0.09